Marie Woo

-Marie Woo (born April 3, 1928) is a Chinese-American ceramicist and educator.
+Marie Woo (April 3, 1928 – February 4, 2026) was a Chinese-American ceramicist and educator.

 Career

 Early years

 Woo was born in Seattle, Washington to Southern Chinese parents.
 She obtained her Bachelor's degree in fine art from the University of Washington in 1954, and in 1956, her Master's from Cranbrook Academy of Art.
 It was there that she became proficient in the clay medium, in part by studying under Maija Grotell, a Finnish ceramicist considered the "Mother of American Ceramics."

 Research in Asia

 Following what she called a "transformative" graduate program, Woo spent part of the 1960s in Southeast Asia; this would mark the beginning of a lifetime commitment to the traditions of Asian ceramics.
 Her postgraduate tenure was spent primarily in and around Bizen, Japan.
 Here she studied ancient methods of working in clay, including the local tradition of unglazed pottery.

 Woo's interests in folk pottery were reignited in 1995 after a visit to Beijing, China.
 According to Woo, she was alarmed by how rapidly modernization was eclipsing interest in traditional ceramic practices.
 After receiving a grant from the Rockefeller Foundation in 1998, Woo was given license to explore the endangered ceramic traditions of China.
 She spent this time exploring kiln sites in remote villages, amassing a collection of folk pieces based in the tradition of unfired clay.